0xf0xy/0xf0xy/README.md

   </tr>
 </table>

 > *⚠️ Disclaimer:* All scripts and tools are for educational and research purposes only.
 They are still in development and may contain bugs, errors, or vulnerabilities.
-The author is not responsible for any misuse or illegal activities performed with these scripts.

 <br>

-I also contribute to **CTF write-ups**, experimental scripts and occasional madness in the [`Playground`](https://github.com/0xf0xy/Playground).
+I also write some experimental scripts, and occasional madness in the [`Playground`](https://github.com/0xf0xy/Playground).

 <br>